 Design Trends Found at Stockholm Furniture Fair

 Stockholm Furniture & Light Fair is the world's largest event for Scandinavian furniture and lighting design.
-This year, opulence was a prominent theme with lots of metallics on display, along with the glamorous Pantone Colour of the Year: Rose Quartz and Serenity.
-Interface featured colourful inspiration boards and was positioned amongst influential and trend setting brands.
+This year, opulence was a prominent theme with lots of metallics on display, along with the glamorous Pantone Color of the Year: Rose Quartz and Serenity.
+Interface featured colorful inspiration boards and was positioned amongst influential and trend setting brands.

 March 15, 2016